10 Tips To Make A Good First Impression Meeting Your Indian In Laws

 Or it can be a simple gift to fit the occasion such as bringing them a box of sweets if you are meeting at their home for a cup of tea.
 Or a diwa if you are celebrating Diwali with your family for the first time.
 Depending on the occasion will depend on what you decide to gift.

-Read more about Buying Gifts For Your Indian In Laws.
+Related Post: Buying Gifts For Your Indian In Laws.

 7. Wear Modest Clothing

 If you're meeting your in laws for the first time it probably isn't a good idea to wear your favourite mini dress that bares way too much skin.
 The saying, dress for the occasion definitely applies to meeting your partners parents.
 If your partner is dressing in traditional attire and has suggested you do so as well then you are already wearing modest attire.
-If you need help understanding the fashion then read The Many Fashions Of Punjabi Women: Your Ultimate Guide.

 However if you aren't wearing traditional attire then it is best to dress as you would when visiting your Grandma.
 So opt for clothing that doesn't bare your cleavage, midriff, bum or too much leg.
 If you are unsure then always err on the side of more is more.
 More clothing that is and less skin.
 But that doesn't mean you can't dress fashionably just because you can't show any skin.